Critical behavior of isotropic systems with strong dipole-dipole interaction from the functional renormalization group: Conclusions and outlook

 \section{Conclusions and outlook}

 In this work we have studied the critical behavior of isotropic dipolar magnets governed by the nonconformal Aharony fixed point within the functional renormalization group.
 Using the Wetterich flow equation and a derivative expansion truncated at the LPA$^\prime$ level, we computed the anomalous dimension $\eta$ from the flow of the wave-function renormalization and extracted the remaining critical exponents from the stability matrix of the fixed-point potential.
 The fixed point itself was obtained by solving the closed system of flow equations for the effective potential via the Taylor expansion around the running minimum.
+To reduce the dependence of our results on the choice of regulator, we employed the principle of minimal sensitivity to optimize the critical exponents.
 The resulting exponents for the Aharony universality class were compared with the corresponding Heisenberg values and with available results from other approaches.

 Our FRG analysis shows that the Heisenberg and dipolar fixed points are numerically close in three dimensions.
 Within the accuracy of the present truncation, the LPA$^\prime$ results yield a consistent set of exponents for the dipolar fixed point.
 A comparison across methods and truncations reveals that the dominant uncertainties are systematic, originating from the truncation of the effective average action and the regulator choice rather than from the polynomial order of the Taylor expansion, which can be taken sufficiently large to make its effect negligible.